freemancoiner/Responsive-landing-page/README.md

-# This is a responsive landing page
+# This is a responsive landing page. link to the webpage https://kachi-web.github.io/Responsive-landing-page/